SirGoose3432/Django-Tutorial/README.md

 # Part 1
 Creating a basic project

-- Create a few basic models
+- Creating a few basic models
-- Registering models with the Django admin
+- Interacting with the Django admin
 - Creating a simple view
-- Linking together with urls
+- Creating urls

 # Part 2
-Adding onto the project and making views that actually do something
+Creating views that actually do something with forms

+- Adding more fields to models
+- Creating a view that involves GET and POST requests and adds data to the database
+- Creating forms from models
+- Adding more html pages
+- Adding more urls

 # Part 3
+Expanding upon forms and html pages

+- Adding validators to models
+- Add form error handling to views and html pages